RonenNess/stinput/README.md

 ## License

-StInput is distributed under the permissive MIT license and you may use it for any commercial or non-commercial purpose.
+StInput is distributed under the permissive MIT license and may be used for any purpose, commercial included.